There are so many reasons I love being a fit mom

 2. I help my children be brave.

 Last year our family went to Disney World.
 My one child was afraid to try even one ride.
 I hate roller coasters myself, but I came to that conclusion only after having ridden a few.
-With the mindset of “If God can strengthen me to run 26.2 miles surely He can strengthen me to last a few minutes on a roller coaster” and with that I looked into my child’s eyes and said “pick any ride in the park and I will do it with you”.
+With the mindset of “If God can strengthen me to run 26.2 miles surely He can strengthen me to last a few minutes on a roller coaster” I looked into my child’s eyes and said “pick any ride in the park and I will do it with you”.

 I just did one ride, the child went on to do 100′s over the next 4 days.